Team-2634/Robot-Code/gitTutorial.md

   - Note: See below for resolutions

 - **Pull Request**: A request to merge code from 1 branch to another
-  - Note: You can do this with the merge button, but this is much safer and easier to understand the consequences
+  - Note: You can do this with the merge button, but this is much safer and easier to understand the results

 - **Git-Flow**: The branching hierarchy that's used to ensure:
     1. Theres always a stable version of the code that can be used.
     2. Any new code developed starts from functional code (no need to debug others issues before your own)
     3. Any new code developed can still have the latest untested features.

-## Git-flow Hierarchy Lite
+## <a name="flow">## Git-flow Hierarchy Lite</a>

 - branch off *develop* to get a *feature*
 - merge *feature* into *develop* when ready